V2UgY2FycnkgRWRlbg/Killchain2Stix/README.md

-Tools created for Trout Software you can see the original repo b following this link, and going though the tools section : https://github.com/TroutSoftware/eu-tis
+Tools created for Trout Software you can see the original repo by following this link, and going though the tools section : https://github.com/TroutSoftware/eu-tis

 # KILLCHAIN TO STIX